-Compliance with all the provisions set back two years
+Compliance with all the provisions set back two years for ELDT

 The wait will continue for the entry-level driver training (ELDT) rule.